MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-system-oversight.md

 Power BI supports capabilities for information protection and data loss prevention through its integration with:

 - [Microsoft Integration Protection](/microsoft-365/compliance/information-protection) (MIP), which is a collection of features and capabilities with an objective to discover, classify, and protect sensitive information.
 Its philosophy is to _know your data, protect your data, prevent data loss, and govern your data_.
-- [Microsoft Cloud App Security](/cloud-app-security/what-is-cloud-app-security) (MCAS), which is a cloud access security broker (CASB).
+- [Microsoft Defender for Cloud Apps](/cloud-app-security/what-is-cloud-app-security) (Defender for Cloud Apps), which is a cloud access security broker (CASB).
 It can audit, monitor, and raise alerts based on certain activities.
-See the [monitoring](#monitoring) section later in this article for examples of how MCAS can be used for oversight of the Power BI service.
+See the [monitoring](#monitoring) section later in this article for examples of how Defender for Cloud Apps can be used for oversight of the Power BI service.

 Power BI's information protection capabilities are built upon [sensitivity labels](whitepaper-powerbi-security.md#data-loss-prevention-dlp).
 Sensitivity labels are an important building block for data protection, data retention, data loss prevention, compliance, and insider risk management for Microsoft 365 services (including Power BI, as well as other Microsoft services).